ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-samples/README.md

 ## More information

-For more information on the VCS SDK family, see the [VCS realtime SDK page](https://sdk.virtualcareservices.net/)
+For more information on the VCS SDK family, see the [VCS Realtime SDK documentation](https://sdk.virtualcareservices.net/)